Prosopometamorphopsia

 Prosopometamorphopsia (PMO), also known as demon face syndrome, is a neurological disorder characterized by altered perceptions of faces.
 In the perception of a person with the disorder, facial features are distorted in a variety of ways including drooping, swelling, discoloration, and shifts of position.

 Prosopometamorphopsia is distinct from prosopagnosia, which is characterised by the inability to recognise faces.

 About 75-81 cases of prosopometamorphopsia have been reported in scientific literature since 1904.
 In about half of the reported cases, features on both sides of the face appear distorted.

-In the other half of cases, distortions are restricted to one side of the face (left or right) and this condition is called hemi-prosopometamorphopsia.
+In the other half of the cases, distortions are restricted to one side of the face (left or right), called hemi-prosopometamorphopsia.

 Signs and symptoms

 Faces tend to appear distorted to a person who is affected by prosopometamorphopsia.
 Those who suffer from this condition are able to recognize faces normally but perceive them as strangely disfigured.
 These facial hallucinations are usually described as ugly, and have prominent eyes and teeth.
 Some have described the faces as having a cartoon-like quality.
 Faces have been known to be perceived as contorted and as having displaced features.
 For example, one patient described a person's face as having a nose deviated to the side, the mouth lying at a diagonal and one eyebrow being higher than the other.

 Prosopometamorphopsia may either involve perceptions of the whole face or only one side of the face (usually after right hemisphere damage).